vibbits/material-liascript/slides-PSA.md

 In case, there is still time, I would recommend to try to use some of your capabilities you learned today and create a superposition of the inactive and active conformation of the β2 adrenoceptor.
 We take one of the crystal structures which are available: 3SN6

 ```
-File - Load - PDB file from Internet
+open 3SN6
 ```

-You will be kind of overwhelmed once the structure is loaded into YASARA.
-In order to get a first quick overview, click on the 'Center' buttom in the menu of YASARA (5th buttom from the left).
+You might be overwhelmed once the structure is loaded into ChimeraX.
+TODO In order to get a first quick overview, click on the 'Center' buttom in the menu of YASARA (5th buttom from the left).
 Then, it is time to look at the PDB entry of 3SN6 in the PDB database to have a first idea on what molecules are in the PDB file.

 As you see on the website [3SN6](http://www.rcsb.org/pdb/explore/explore.do?structureId=3SN6i), the chain R consists of 2 molecules, the β2 adrenoceptor and lysozyme.
 In the corresponding article, it is stated that 'the unstructured amino terminus of the β2AR is replaced with T4 lysozyme (T4L)'.